nice_contingency_table.RdThis function creates a contingency table by grouping the data into unique

 A logical value indicating whether rows with missing

-should be removed.
-Defaults to TRUE
+values (NA) in var should be removed.
+Defaults to TRUE.

 A logical value indicating whether to sort the unique levels of

-Additional arguments passed to nice_table
+Additional arguments passed to nice_table.

 An html table.

-are provided separately, the
+If rows, columns, and var are provided separately, the

-function will group the data by rows
+function will group the data by rows and columns, then apply the

-within each combination of row and column
+functions in fn to var within each combination of row and column

 levels.

-are not specified, you can instead provide a
+If columns and var are not specified, you can instead provide a

-whose elements are (1) the row variable, (2) the column
+list to rows whose elements are (1) the row variable, (2) the column

 variable, and (3) the variable to be summarized.

-If two functions are provided via fn
+If two functions are provided via fn, the resulting table will show

 the first function's value followed by the second function's value in

 parentheses.
-For example, if the first function is mean
+For example, if the first function is mean and the second

-is a count function, a cell might display "3.45 (10)"
+is a count function, a cell might display "3.45 (10)".

 The function attempts to automatically retrieve labels from the data if

-and the variables have "label"
+auto_labels = TRUE and the variables have "label" attributes.
+If

-labels are not found or if var_label
+labels are not found or if var_label, rows_label, or

-is explicitly specified, those provided labels will be
+columns_label is explicitly specified, those provided labels will be

 used.

-are removed before performing calculations
+Any NA values in var are removed before performing calculations

-if remove_missing = TRUE
+if remove_missing = TRUE.

 By default, the function also sorts the levels of the row and column variables.